 We’ve setup this blog post to keep you up to date with the latest Eli’s news regarding changes due to COVID-19.
 Updates will be posted daily or as often as they arrive.
 Please keep an eye on our social media for news as well!

-- How to order: Use our app or website to place an order for in-store pickup or Curbside delivery.
-You can also place a to-go or eat-in order inside our shops.
+- How to order: Use our app or website to place an order for in-store pickup or Curbside delivery or place a to-go or eat-in order inside our shops.